sasazame/cdxresume/README.md

 ![cdxresume screenshot](docs/images/demo-screenshot.png)

-**⚠️ DISCLAIMER: This is an unofficial third-party tool not affiliated with or endorsed by Anthropic.
+**⚠️ DISCLAIMER: This is an unofficial third-party tool not affiliated with or endorsed by OpenAI.
 Use at your own risk.**

 ## Overview